-The PelaStar system was conceived by Glosten engineers in 2006, who saw a need to reduce the capital costs of offshore wind and access sites with superior wind resources.
-Various platform types were considered, and the tension-leg platform emerged as the clear leader due to its potential for a low structural weight, an in-harbor system assembly method, potential to access relatively deeper sites, and superior dynamic responses to sea conditions, which maximizes turbine performance on a floating structure.
+The PelaStar system was first conceived by Glosten engineers in 2006, who saw a need to reduce the capital costs of offshore wind and access sites with superior wind resources.
+Various platform types were considered, but the tension-leg platform emerged as a clear leader due to its potential for a low structural weight, access to deep water sites, and superior dynamic responses to sea conditions, which maximize floating turbine performance.

 PelaStar combines proven technology with rigorous research, development, and engineering.
 By adapting established TLP technology from the oil and gas industry and incorporating breakthroughs in critical structural, mooring, and anchoring elements, PelaStar has addressed the complex challenges of offshore wind power development.

 Fundamental work was completed in a Front End Engineering Design (FEED) Study of the PelaStar tension leg platform to support an Alstom 6MW Haliade 150 turbine.
 Commissioned by The Energy Technologies Institute, this project advanced the technology to readiness for full-scale demonstration.